gilbertchen/benchmarking/README.md

 To test incremental backup, we selected a commit on July 2016 and rolled back the entire code base to that commit.
 After the initial backup was finished, we selected other commits that were about one month apart, applied them one by one to emulate incremental changes and then performed subsequent backups accordingly.
 Details can be found in linux-backup-test.sh.

-Backups were all saved to a storage directory on the same hard disk as the code base, to eliminate the performance variations caused by different implementation of networked or cloud storage backends.
+Backups were all saved to a storage directory on the same hard disk as the code base, to eliminate the performance variations introduced by different implementation of networked or cloud storage backends.

 Here are the elapsed real times (in seconds) as reported by the `time` command, with the user CPU times and sytem CPU times in the parentheses: